 The Storage Facilities connected to the Alberta System at the AECO 'C', Carbon, Crossfield East, January Creek, Severn Creek, Chancellor and Big Eddy Meter Stations are shown in Figure 2.6.1.4.
 Maximum receipt meter capabilities for Storage Facilities are presented in Section 3.6.
-The Demmit #2 Storage Facility has been removed from the Storage Assumption because it is no longer used as a commercial storage facility.

-For the 2007/08 Gas Year it was assumed that:
+For the 2008/09 Gas Year it was assumed that: